Rob5604/Rob5604/README.md

 - 👋 Hi, I’m @Rob5604
-- 👀 I’m interested in Data Analysis/Data Science.
+- 👀 I am a junior Data Analyst, Data Scientist, and Programmer
 - 🌱 I'm a US educated and trained M.D., with experience in Orthopedic Surgery, Anesthesiology and Primary Care.
-I was an US Navy Medical Officer.
+I was a US Navy Medical Officer.
-- I’m currently studying Machine learning with Python

 - 💞️ I’m looking to collaborate on projects that have a potential impact on healthcare delivery and outcomes.
 - 📫 How to reach me:  dr.robertdolan@gmail.com